North Lynnwood, Washington

 North Lynnwood is a census-designated place (CDP) located in Snohomish County, Washington.
-In 2010, it had a population of 16,574 inhabitants.
+As of the 2020 census, North Lynnwood had a population of 22,802.
 It was originally part of Picnic Point-North Lynnwood.
 For the 2010 census, the CDP was separated into Picnic Point and North Lynnwood, with a small part going to the new Meadowdale CDP.

 Geography

 North Lynnwood is located at coordinates 47°51'12"N 122°16'35"W. It has an area of 3.12 sq. miles.

+Demographics

+North Lynnwood first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Picnic Point-North Lynnwood CDP.